statico/jsgrids/README.md

 # jsgrids

-A List of JavaScript Spreadsheets and Data Grid Libraries - https://jsgrids.statico.io/
+A List of JavaScript Spreadsheet and Data Grid Libraries - https://jsgrids.statico.io/

 ## Motivation